 Net benefit and why it's important to your super

 Net benefit is the number that really matters when it comes to assessing how your fund is performing.
-Strong long-term returns and a growing balance are important – but it’s net benefit that shows the true value of your fund.
+Strong long-term returns, a growing balance, insurance and other benefits are important – but it’s net benefit that shows the true value of a fund.

 Your super fund’s main job is to contribute to the growth of your retirement savings by delivering you returns on the money you put into your super.
 You do your bit – your money goes in, and a good fund does its bit – investing that money with skill and focus.
-The combined result should be a growing balance over the course of your working life and in retirement.
+The combined result should be a growing balance over the course of your working life to support your retirement.

 What is net benefit and how is it calculated?